dhunt84971/CalendarNotes/README.md

 # CalendarNotes
 An Electron application for daily note (or journal) entries saved to a MySQL DB and searchable by words.

 This is a port of an application originally written in Gambas.
-Much of the coder for the calendar component was taken from a javascript tutorial taken from here https://code.tutsplus.com/tutorials/how-to-build-a-beautiful-calendar-widget--net-12538
+Much of the code for the calendar component was taken from a javascript tutorial taken from here https://code.tutsplus.com/tutorials/how-to-build-a-beautiful-calendar-widget--net-12538

 While the settings dialog will create the database tables the setup of the MySQL database and configuration/creation of a